Tales from the Hood 3: "Ruby Gates"

 Slumlord David Burr (London Brown), owner of the Ruby Gates apartment complex, plans to bulldoze it and replace it with high-rent condos.
-A wrench is thrown in his plans, however, by the only people left in the building: The Bradfords, who refuse to move so as not to aggravate their son's cancer.
-With his boss threatening to sue him for fraud and time running out, Burr hires an associate of his, a disturbed arsonist, to start a fire to scare the Bradfords out of their apartment.
-Unfortunately, it goes wrong and results in them burning to death, and their ghosts begin to haunt Burr, seeking revenge on him.
+A wrench is thrown in his plans by Paul and Staci Bradford (Donny Lucas and Rachael McLaren) who refuse to move so as not to aggravate the cancer of their son Ethan (Jahron Wilson).
+With his boss Joe (John B. Lowe) threatening to sue him for fraud and time running out, Burr hires his disturbed arsonist associate named Mickey (Arne MacPherson) to start a fire to scare the Bradfords out of their apartment.
+Unfortunately, it goes wrong and results in them burning to death, and their ghosts begin to haunt Burr and the arsonist, seeking revenge on them.

 "The Bunker"

 Denton Wilbury (Cooper Huckabee), an absolute bigot, spends his days living like a hermit in an isolated bunker in the middle of nowhere.
-He runs his own radio show to broadcast various rants of white supremacy, and occasionally comes off to threaten people who seem to congregate outside his bunker, apparently being in a standoff with them.
-As Denton grows increasingly unstable and unhinged, things build up to a surprise twist.
+He runs his own radio show to broadcast various rants of white supremacy, and occasionally comes out to threaten people who seem to congregate outside his bunker, apparently being in a standoff with them.
+As Denton grows increasingly unstable and unhinged, things build up.
+When one of the children outside provokes him against the broadcast orders, Denton fires his gun at the child and a forcefield appears deflecting the bullet back at Denton enough to kill him.
+It is then revealed that Denton's bunker is an exhibit of a high-tech human zoo for different faults of humanity and he was labeled as an endangered species known as the American racist.
+One kid asks if they have time to visit the misogynist exhibit before the zoo closes.

 "Operatic"

-Aspiring pop singer Chela Simpson (Savannah Basley) is hired as a caretaker by Marie Benoit (Lynn Whitfield), an elderly and wealthy former opera singer.
+Aspiring pop music singer Chela Simpson (Savannah Basley) works as a backup singer for the pop music singer E-Lips (Natasha Burnett) and wants to break out.
+After getting reprimanded by E-Lips for trying to upstage and getting thrown out of the recording session, Chela is approached by a man named Parks (Jaime M. Calica).
+He hires Chela as a caretaker by Marie Benoit (Lynn Whitfield), an elderly and wealthy former opera singer.
 Marie only had one role in her career: the lead in Carmen.
 In spite of her talent, her career was destroyed by backlash against a black woman playing the lead.
-Though the two singers seem to come to a bond, Chela and her manager/boyfriend Park (Jaime M. Callica) conspire to murder her and steal her fortune.
+Though the two singers seem to come to a bond, Chela and Park (Jaime M. Callica) conspire to murder her and steal her fortune.
 But not everything is as it seems, as Marie may or may not have ulterior motives.